Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Introduction and Main Results

-In the following part, we will answer all the above questions by characterizing the cluster structures in all different cases.
-As a result, we obtain new fluctuation results for the partition function in general mixed $p$-spin glass models and new {\it multiple-transition} behavior from zero to the weak external field.
-This naturally implies the fluctuation results for the free energy.
-The idea is robust enough to extend to other variants, such as the multi-species mixed $p$-spin models.
-We further emphasize that in many classical results of $p$-spin glass models, it has been a mystery why the pure odd and even $p$-spin model behave quite differently.
+Despite the above challenges, we are able to give a complete characterization of the dominant cluster structures for all pure and mixed $p$-spin models under different external fields.
+As a result, we obtain new fluctuation results for the partition function in general mixed $p$-spin glass models and new {\it multiple-transition} behavior under weak external fields.
+This naturally induces the fluctuation results for the free energy.
+Besides that, our results also have the following interesting implications.
+First, for fixed $p\ge3$, the fluctuation behaviors, accordingly the cluster structure geometry, are quite different for even and odd $p$.
+In many classical results of $p$-spin glass models, it has been a mystery why the odd and even $p$-spin model behave quite differently.
 For example, many important results~\cites{MTal06,CHL18,Chen14,Chen14b,CDP17,GJ21} can only be proven in even $p$ case rigorously.
-Our results give a combinatorial explanation of this folklore belief.
-Finally, a byproduct of our analysis is a simple characterization of the critical inverse temperature $\gb_c$ for general spin glass models, which is of independent interest.
-This enables us to establish all the fluctuation results up to the critical inverse temperature.
+Our results give a combinatorial explanation of this folklore.
+Second, a byproduct of our analysis is a simple characterization of a new critical inverse temperature $\gb_f$ for general spin glass models.
+The threshold is derived from an optimal second-moment estimate of the partition function.
+It is worth noting that this new threshold has a very simple form.
+To our knowledge, it has never been found in the literature.
+Some numerical simulation has been given in~Figure~\ref{fig:betac}, suggesting that this new threshold is neither the usual static phase transition point nor the dynamical phase transition point.
+It is of great interest to investigate the physical nature of $\gb_f$; we left this for future work.
+Third, a multi-scale fluctuation phenomenon was originally conjectured in~\cite{BS22} for the pure $p$-spin model with no external field.
+From our analysis, it can be immediately seen that this phenomenon holds for the general mixed $p$-spin model with external fields.
+Finally, for mixed $p$-spin models, in terms of fluctuation and cluster geometry, there are three new regimes w.r.t $p$.
+Two behave more like a pure $p$-spin model, while the other behaves more like a mixture model.
+This can be treated as a criterion for the classification of spin glass models.